szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - 2nd round: 8d6+8 crushing damage if save vs. Paralysis at -6 is failed (originally 3d10, save vs. Paralysis at -4)
   - 3rd round: 10d6+10 crushing damage if save vs. Paralysis at -4 is failed (originally 4d10, save vs. Paralysis at -2)

-### Make fireball-type spells improve more with level and/or improve explosion animations (446)
+### Make fireball-type spells improve more with level and/or improve explosion animations (446) (IWDEE BGEE BG2EE EET)

 This component rebalances several Fireball-type spells to improve their damage scaling at higher levels, making them more competitive choices throughout the game.